asynts/learn-zig/notes/0001_small-questions.md

     I suspect that `orelse unreachable` is meant for that?
     Does that provide a proper error trace?

+-   What does `union(enum)` do?
+    Does this allow me to drop the redundant enums?

 ### Closed

 -   Question: What are the general naming conventions for `snake_case` and `camelCase`?